 Herniated disc suffering is a topic we know all about from firsthand experience.

 Sleeping with a herniated disc can be difficult and might dispose a patient towards chronic insomnia.
+Did you know that your choice of sleep position can determine how much pain you might have in bed?

 Sex with a herniated disc can take all the joy out of lovemaking and can place inordinate stress on any relationship.